Archive for category Occupy Oakland

 from there we just aim to get more people involved each month or whatever the time frame we set is..stop using their calendars and their linear mindset..we set our own goals and just try to increase our growth/strength steadily..in many ways we mirror the corporate growth model, but in key ways we shift our mindset so as to avoid the traps and limitations that the model set for us..

 for instance as I alluded to in my original post, even significant movement centered days like May Day can limit us because we don't look beyond the one day to take any type of action.
-To me this is a mirror of the corporate Hallmark card, holiday mindset, in which we celebrate cool concepts things like sharing (Thanksgiving), or love (Valentine’s Day), or fertility (Easter) one day a year, and then we wait another whole year before we focus on the cool concept again….May Day is a big day for economic justice, but fighting for justice one day a year is not enough…
+To me this is a mirror of the corporate Hallmark card, holiday mindset, in which we celebrate cool concepts; things like sharing (Thanksgiving), or love (Valentine’s Day), or fertility (Easter) for one day a year, and then we wait another whole year before we focus on the cool concept again….May Day is a big day for economic justice, but fighting for economic justice one day a year is not enough…

-Another think we could do play psychological mind games by using their tools of oppression against them to erode confidence in their economic model.
+Another thing we can do play psychological mind games by using their tools of oppression against them to erode confidence in their economic model.
 Like we could mimic their capitalistic, predatory mindset and instead of going after the hugest evil corporations like Monsanto first, we could target weak links in the corporate chain and aim to cut their profits and put them out of business.
 This would way to build our confidence and effectiveness, and to show our power as we advance towards taking on the big drones in the corporate food chain.
 We could have celebrations when corporations we are targeting lose money, and stock market value, and hopefully go out of business..

 by Zappa Montag